Paraphraser/PiBuilder/tutorials/vnc.md

 	4. Use the <kbd>tab</kbd> key to select `<finish>` and and press <kbd>return</kbd>.
 	5. Use the <kbd>tab</kbd> key to select `<Yes>` and and press <kbd>return</kbd>.

-	Tip:

-	* Before you press <kbd>return</kbd> at step 5, start a `ping` command running on another computer (Linux, macOS, Windows) directed to the IP address of your Raspberry Pi.
-You should expect ping replies to stop shortly after you tell the Raspberry Pi to reboot by pressing <kbd>return</kbd>.
-If ping replies persist for more than 10 seconds then you can probably conclude that the Raspberry Pi has hung on the way down.

-3. Wait for the system to reboot.
-If your Raspberry Pi appears to hang, remove and re-connect the power.

 	*Pro tip:*

 	* it is a good idea to start a `ping` to your Raspberry Pi from *another* host before you initiate a reboot.
 The expected pattern is: